Scott Dixon: 2016–2020

 He drove a car equipped with a new universal aerodynamic car package for the 2018 season and had no technical disadvantage to Penske.
 He took five top-ten finishes, including consecutive podiums at the Indianapolis road course and the Indianapolis 500 in the first six races.
 Dixon won the first race of the Chevrolet Detroit Grand Prix doubleheader after leading 39 laps, and he led the final 119 laps of the DXC Technology 600 at Texas for the championship lead two races later.
 Three races after Texas, he won his third and final race of 2018, the Honda Indy Toronto.
 Dixon finished no lower than fifth in the year's final five races and took pole position at Gateway.
 He won his fifth IndyCar championship finishing second in the season-ending Grand Prix of Sonoma, scoring 678 points.

 Dixon signed a multi-year contract extension with CGR through to the end of the 2023 season after rejecting an offer from McLaren CEO Zak Brown to join the brand's IndyCar team for a rumoured three seasons before the 2019 championship.
 The season's first seven races yielded four podium finishes in St. Petersburg, Barber, Long Beach and the Indianapolis road course.
-Dixon won the second race of the hevrolet Detroit Grand Prix doubleheader after starting sixth.
+Dixon won the second race of the Chevrolet Detroit Grand Prix doubleheader after starting sixth.
 Following four top-five finishes, he held off teammate Felix Rosenqvist to win the Honda Indy 200 from eighth, his second and final victory of 2019 and sixth at Mid-Ohio.
 Dixon finished fourth in the final Drivers' Championship standings with 578 points after finishing on the podium twice more at Pocono and Laguna Seca.

-The worldwide COVID-19 pandemic delayed and shortened the 2020 season to 14 events, and Indiana's lockdown required Dixon to prepare for the year at home.
-At the season-opening Genesys 300 round in Texas, he qualified second and led 157 of 200 laps, matching A. J. Foyt's record of 18 seasons with a victory.
+The worldwide COVID-19 pandemic delayed and shortened the 2020 season to fourteen events, and Indiana's lockdown required Dixon to prepare at home for the return to racing.
+At the season-opening Genesys 300 round in Texas, he qualified second and led 157 of 200 laps, matching A. J. Foyt's record of eighteen seasons with a victory.
 Dixon then won the GMR Grand Prix at the Indianapolis road course and the first race of the REV Group Grand Prix doubleheader at Road America.
-He took second in the first race of the Iowa doubleheader and led a race-high 111 laps in the Indianapolis 500.
-Dixon won his 50th career race in the opening round of the following Bommarito Automotive Group 500 doubleheader at Gateway.
+He finished second in the first race of the Iowa doubleheader and led a race-high 111 laps in the Indianapolis 500.
+Dixon took his 50th career win in the opening round of the following Bommarito Automotive Group 500 doubleheader at Gateway.
 He finished no lower than tenth in the final five races, and won his sixth drivers' championship by 16 points over Newgarden in the season-ending Grand Prix of St. Petersburg, finishing third.